Join our DBT Team!

 The specialists on this team provide treatment and assessment to clients ages 3 – 17.
 Specialists work with a variety of issues including emotional regulation, anxiety, depression, attention and executive functioning, social skills, cultural identity development, health concerns, grief, and adjustment to challenging life situations.
 Parent counseling and perinatal/postpartum clinical services are also provided.
 Modalities and approaches to treatment include individual, family, and group therapy.
 Our specialists work from a variety of theoretical orientations, including CBT, DBT informed, ACT and other mindfulness-based, developmental, and cultural-relational approaches.

 Work Schedule: This is a full-time exempt position at 40 hours per week.
 The first 3 months are dedicated to building a full-time caseload (approximately 20-25 clinical hours weekly).
 Clinical hours are generally mid/late morning into the evening hours; weekend hours are also an option.

 Diversity: The Institute for Girls’ Development embraces diversity in our staff and in the clients we serve.
+The Institute’s JEDI Initiative supports our Institute community in antiracist work and systems change, as well as in building culturally responsive relationships.
 Bilingual/bi-cultural applicants are encouraged to apply.
 See our 4 Essential Criteria for more information.